BrandonFirmstone/portfolio2/README.md

 ## Content
-- All text content was written by myself.
+- All text content was written by myself for this project.

 ## Media